Fu Chong

-Fu Chong (苻崇; died 394) was an emperor of the Di-led Former Qin dynasty of China.
+Fu Chong (苻崇; died 394) was the last emperor of the Di-led Former Qin dynasty of China.
 He assumed the throne in 394 after the death of his father, Fu Deng (Emperor Gao).
-He later died in battle against the Western Qin, thus marking the collapse of the Former Qin.
+He later died in battle against the Western Qin dynasty, thus marking the collapse of the Former Qin.

 During Fu Deng's reign

 Fu Chong was first mentioned in history in 386, when his father assumed imperial title of Former Qin after the death of Fu Pi (Emperor Aiping).
 In 387, Fu Deng created Fu Pi's son Fu Yi (苻懿) crown prince and created Fu Chong the Prince of Dongping and made him one of the key officials.
 After Fu Yi died in 388, Fu Chong was created crown prince.
 His involvements in his father's campaigns against the rival Later Qin's emperor Yao Chang are not completely clear.

 In 394, after Yao Chang's death, Fu Deng launched a major attack against Later Qin; he had his brother Fu Guang (苻廣) defend the base of Yongcheng (雍城, in modern Baoji, Shaanxi) and Fu Chong defend the base of Hu Kong Castle (胡空堡, in modern Xianyang, Shaanxi) and, in his anxiety, did not make sure that his army had sufficient water supply.
 Yao Xing set up his army at Mawei (馬嵬, in modern Xianyang, Shaanxi) to prevent Former Qin forces from reaching the river near Mawei, and Former Qin forces collapsed in thirst.
 Upon hearing the defeat, Fu Guang and Fu Chong abandoned the two bases that they were holding, and Fu Deng was unable to recapture them.
 He instead fled to Pingliang and then into the mountains.
 He sent his son Fu Zong the Prince of Ruyin to the ruler of Western Qin, Qifu Gangui and married his sister to Qifu Gangui as his princess, seeking aid from Qifu Gangui.
 Qifu Gangui sent his general Qifu Yizhou (乞伏益州) to aid Fu Deng, but as Fu Deng came out of the mountains to join Qifu Yizhou's forces, Yao Xing ambushed and captured him, and then executed him.